It’s Easy to Hit the Road to Indy with the Kids

 2- Explore 100 ACRES at INDIANAPOLIS MUSEUM OF ART

-This gorgeous outdoor art sanctuary at the Indianapolis Museum of Art is a complete blessing for families.
+This gorgeous outdoor art sanctuary at the Indianapolis Museum of Art (now called Newfields), is a complete blessing for families.

 100 acres of natural beauty married to art that kids can climb on makes for happy parents any day.
 Add the word FREE to the equation and you might get downright giddy.